kevinsullivan/dmtl4/src/introduction.md

 ## Status

-The status of this online book is *fully drafted and under active editing*.
+The status of this online book is *now drafted and under revisions: work in progress*.
 In this spring of 2025, the author is teaching an introductory graduate course called *software logic.* The undergraduate course presented here is now serving the dual purpose of getting graduate students up to speed, but now with added content and at double speed.
 By the end of this semester, the online document should be a reasonable polished presentation of the